How to Plan the Ultimate Family Vacation

 The Family Travel Handbook is 41 pages long and is organized into 9 main chapters, with tables, sub-chapters and colored pages for easy reading.
 Sure, you can spend countless hours and days searching online to find all this info (will you get it all?) or simply subscribe to my occasional newsletter and get it delivered in a nicely edited PDF ebook where you'll find what really works, as well as hands-on tips and advice that will make your family trip memorable.

 By the way, I will not share your email with anybody – I hate spam too.

 Having visited 80+ countries I have hands on experience on how to save money when traveling, how to make trips easy for you and your family, and what destinations are best according to your interests.
-Still, if once you have finished reading the section questions remain unanswered or there’s a topic you think I should include please email me- I'm always happy to help out!
-Who else will you give you all this for free today?
+If you have any questions I'm always happy to help you!

 The Importance of Trip Planning

 Just planning that big trip can be exciting, terrifying, liberating, excruciating and utterly overwhelming.
 All those feelings you’ll experience on the road are distilled in the planning stage, and the sheer emotional force of it can be surprisingly hard to deal with.
 But let’s relax, break it down, and go through how to plan a trip step by step.

 The secret to a well planned trip is attention to detail, without losing sight of the big picture.
 That might sound like something you’d hear in a board meeting, but it really is true.
 It’s also a careful balancing act, where you’ll need to find that sweet spot between contradictory needs.
 For example, you probably feel the need to save money, which contradicts the need to just chill out and enjoy yourself.
 There’s another contradiction between wanting to see as much as possible, while still being able to savor the sights, sounds, tastes and tactile feel of your destination.